jooyounggkim/jooyounggkim.github.io/_comps-collection/README.md

 toc_sticky: false
 toc_label: Topics
 ---
-Hey!
-Nothing to see here.
-It's just a curated (and by no means comprehensive) list of papers summarized for my comprehensive exam (March 2020).
+This is definitely not a list of papers summarized for my comprehensive exam (March 2020).
-Publications are organized by year.
-I abandoned this method after a while so that's why there aren't summaries for each publication.
-There are more references than listed here if you know where to look.
+There are more references than listed here if you know where to look... ;)

 ## Table of Contents
 * [Papers sorted in chronological order](#papers-sorted-in-chronological-order)